LED & Contraindications

 St John's wort, coal tar, deodorants, antibacterial soaps, artificial sweeteners, naphthalene (mothballs), petroleum products, brightening agents found in laundry detergent, and cadmium sulphide (a chemical injected into the skin during tattooing).

-There are some instances in which the The Light Salon Boost® Advanced LED Mask, Bib or Patch photofacial may prove unsuitable for an individual.
-Certain medical conditions or drugs may mean that an individual is unsuitable for the treatment.
+There are some instances in which The Light Salon Boost® Advanced LED Mask photofacial may prove unsuitable for an individual.
+Certain medical conditions or medications may make an individual unsuitable for treatment.

 If you are taking any of the drugs listed below, please read the comments section of the table: